singhalshreya/NiaxFAQBot/README.md

 Worried you might miss the deadline? :astonished:
 Can't find exact answers?

 NIAX is your one stop destination for any Hackathon!
-Get all ypur answers with Niax!
+Get all your answers with Niax!